sahib/misc/debugging/slides.typ

     but still we get lost in the details somehow.

     Check if it's plugged in, check the obvious.

+    Example: You think you fixed the bug but it is still happening?
+Well, then maybe you did not compile or deploy?
+    A session is not there?
+Maybe it's the wrong day?
     ```
   )
 #commandment("Check the Plug")